kirakosyan04/image-retrieval/README.md

 ## Overview

 The system converts images and text into a shared 512-dimensional embedding space using CLIP.
-It then uses cosine similarity and vector search to retrieve the most relevant images for a given text query.
+It then uses cosine similarity to retrieve the most relevant images for a given text query.

 The retrieval database contains 10,000 CIFAR-10 training images, while the separate 10,000-image test set is used to evaluate retrieval performance on previously unseen images.